ollybritton/prox/README.md

 )
 ```

-The following methods are then avaliable for the `ComplexPool`
+The following methods are then available for the `ComplexPool`

 ```go
 err := pool.Load() // Load the proxies.